bisho012/STCJawwy/readme.txt

 > The page base contains page driver, Actions and Explicit wait.

-> The Test Base contains driver, web driver manager , open the browser , close the browser and screen shot for Failure.
+> The Test Base contains driver, web driver manager , open the browser and close the browser.

 ## Usage Method

 > Right click the Test case  and select "Run" or "Debug" to start the test by TestNG.

-> Project uses Maven so you can use commend line(mvn clean test -P( give profile youe need) from cmd.

 > You can run the tests from the Command Shell.

 ## Reporting

 > To get Allure report you need to run the commend line(allure.bat serve allure-results) or use the shell file.

-> You can get TestNG report from Test-output (index.html).